Williamsboro, North Carolina: History

 The town of Williamsborough was established by Nathaniel Williams and his wife Elizabeth Washington.
 They were the parents of John Williams, who served in the Continental Congress and as a judge on the U.S. Supreme Court.
 Judge John Williams donated the land where the town was built and it was named after him in 1779.
 Williamsborough served as a temporary capital of North Carolina between the summer of 1781 and February 1782, after the capture of Governor Thomas Burke during the American Revolution.

-Williamsborough was original called "Lick" because it was a watering hole for cattle and then "Nutbush" because of the nearby creek with that name.
+Williamsborough was originally called "Lick" because it was a watering hole for cattle and then "Nutbush" because of the nearby creek with that name.
 The town grew up along the east-west and north-south stagecoach lines.

 The Nutbush Address was given by George Sims on June 6, 1765.
 Sims was from Nutbush.
 This address was a protest about provincial and county officials and the fees they charged residents of Granville County.
 This later led to the Regulator Movement in North Carolina.

 When the Raleigh and Gaston Railroad was built in 1840, it bypassed Williamsborough.
 This, along with the end of slavery after the U.S. Civil War and the demise of plantation life, led to the decline of the town of Williamsborough.